microsoft/MixedRealityToolkit-Unity/External/HoloToolkit/Sharing/DocSource/MDFiles/NetworkConnection.md

 ### MessageChannel
 Messages in the same channel sent with an ordered or sequenced level of reliability will arrive in the order sent.
-HoloToolkit.Sharing internal ones are defined here; user-defined channels should start at UserMessageChannelStart.
+MixedRealityToolkit.Sharing internal ones are defined here; user-defined channels should start at UserMessageChannelStart.
 Note that ordered messages in different channels can arrive in a different order from each other.
 This can create hard to find bugs, so only used channels other than Default for messages that really require it.